I have heard it said that if nothing ever changed, there would be no butterflies. So why do we resist change so fervently? Fear? Laziness? Comfort?

 Now you would think that something that amazing would keep a person on the straight and narrow and living for God all day every day.
 Sadly that hasn’t been the case.
 I could tell you here about all the times I would wander and stray away from the path He groomed for me.
 About the activities and attitudes I would nurture showing I had clearly forgotten all about his outstretched palms.
 About the times I would shade my eyes from his gaze.

-But instead I will tell you about how that one brief moment in a teenage girl’s life has served as a shelter for many decades now.
+But instead, I will tell you about how that one brief moment in a teenage girl’s life has served as a shelter for many decades now.
 I will tell you about the power of this vision to pull me back to center when I am feeling alone or isolated.
 I will tell you about His arms reaching toward me that welcomed me back again and again.
 About his luminescent white gown and how it glowed when I came close to Him.
 And I will tell you about those warm brown eyes, so alive in my memory, piercing and forgiving and loving all at once.

 When I look back at those pivotal points – that list of events that changed my life – I can see now how He guided and orchestrated each of them for a specific purpose.
 His purpose.
 When I sulked over having to move off the farm when I was 11 because it meant we had to sell our horses, he sent me a little grey mare when I grew up, who showed me I had some confidence after all.
 When I was quite satisfied to be a single working girl, finishing college, and happily dating, He sent me the love of my life who brought me to Indiana, to a new life that included a good solid church.
 When I struggled with infertility and my arms ached to hold a baby, he had just the little boys in mind and he guided them to me through adoption.
 When I lost my job and my mom got cancer, He provided the time to spend the last six weeks of her life together, which proved to be one of the deepest spiritual experiences of my life.
-And when I had inkling there was great big world out there where people needed a gentle touch and the love of Christ, He brought me women with passports and big hearts and helping hands.
+And when I had an inkling there was a great big world out there where people needed a gentle touch and the love of Christ, He brought me women with passports and big hearts and helping hands.

-Although He has never showed himself to me in quite the same way in all the years since, that event has proven to be the roof over my very existence.
+Although He has never shown himself to me in quite the same way in all the years since that event has proven to be the roof over my very existence.
 Max Lucado compares the roof of a home to God’s provision.
 “The roof of a house is seldom noticed.”
 He said.
 “How often do your guests enter your doorway saying, “You have one of the finest roofs I’ve ever seen!”
 They are more likely to comment on a $10 lamp inside than the roof protecting your home.”

 He is right, the roof of a home is seldom noticed, but imagine your house without it.
-Nothing inside the house would hold its value for very long exposed to weather and wildlife.
+Nothing inside the house would hold its value for very long if it were exposed to weather and wildlife.
 The people living inside the house would be unable to sleep or function very well inside the house if the roof was missing.
 Contractors work feverishly to get the roof on before bad weather, so they can keep working inside after the storms come.

 I think God constructed the roof over mankind when he sacrificed his Son for all of us.
 And I think God placed the roof over my life when he allowed me a glimpse of His Son standing in the doorway.